bnmrrs/Recipes/base.md

 * item 2

 # Directions
-* Mix all the infredients
+* Mix all the ingredients
 * Cook them